 One useful method to help you provide a succinct context is called the STAR-L framework.
-This stands for Situation, Task, Action, Result and lessons Learnt, and can help you to structure your reflections about an experience such that the meaning and outcome of the experience can be clearly identified and communicated to others.
+Stands for Situation, Task, Action, Result and lessons Learnt, can help you to structure your reflections about an experience in such a way that the meaning and outcome of the experience can be clearly identified and communicated to others.